vidyutai-tech/vidyutai1/ENV_VARIABLES_REFERENCE.md

 ## ⚠️ Important Notes

-1. **GROQ_API_KEY**: Required for AI insights and explanations.
+1. **OPENAI_API_KEY**: Required for AI insights and explanations.
 Without it, the AI service will use fallback responses.

 2. **JWT_SECRET**: Must be a strong, random secret.
 The deployment script generates this automatically.